Healthcare

 • Routine follow-up

-If in doubt, call 1339.
+If in doubt, call 119 for triage advice.

-What it will actually cost
+What it can cost

 With NHIS (registered foreign resident or dependent)